-(11) Postemployment Healthcare Benefits
+11. Postemployment Healthcare Benefits

 Major medical benefits are provided to retirees and their surviving spouses by the PERS for all employees hired before July 1, 1986 (Tier 1) and disabled retirees.
 Employees hired after June 30, 1986 (Tier 2) and their surviving spouses with five years of credited service (or ten years of credited service for those first hired after June 30, 1996 (Tier 3)) must pay the full monthly premium if they are under age sixty and will receive benefits paid by the PERS if they are over age sixty.
 Tier 3 Members with between five and ten years of credited service must pay the full monthly premium regardless of their age.
 Tier 2 and Tier 3 Members with less than five years of credited service are not eligible for postemployment healthcare benefits.
 Tier 2 Members who are receiving a conditional benefit and are age eligible are eligible for postemployment healthcare benefits.
-In addition, Peace Officers and their surviving spouses with twenty-five years of Peace Officer membership service and Other employees and their surviving spouses with thirty years of membership service receive benefits paid by the PERS, regardless of their age or date of hire.
+In addition, Peace Officers and their surviving spouses with thirty years of membership service receive benefits paid by the PERS, regardless of their age or date of hire.
 Peace Officers / Firefighters who are disabled between 20 and 25 years must pay the full monthly premium.

-(12) Disability Benefits
+12. Disability Benefits